Dennyirfan/Den/SimpleWear-Settings-helper.md

 ## Mobile Data

 SimpleWear is unable to toggle mobile data without system permissions.
 [Root access](https://github.com/SimpleAppProjects/SimpleWear/wiki/Root-Access) or  for unrooted devices, [Shizuku](https://github.com/RikkaApps/Shizuku) can be used.
 Please follow the instructions in app to start.

+## Bluetooth

+As of Android 13 (or T), non-system apps are no longer allowed to toggle Bluetooth on or off.
+This helper app is needed in order to allow SimpleWear to toggle Bluetooth .
+The helper app is built for an older version of Android which allows it to be able to toggle Bluetooth.